The

 The Foundation awards the following grants during the year for arts and human rights projects: National Theatre Conference Emerging Artist Award, Institute of Outdoor Drama Seminars in Theatre Production, Paul Green Playwrights Fellowship, Paul Green Award Recognizing Efforts to Abolish the Death Penalty in N.C., Human Rights Grants, and other awards in the area of human rights.

-Recipients will be notified in December and payment will be made after January 1, 2009.
+Recipients will be notified in November 2011 and payment will be made after January 1, 2012.

 We look forward to receiving a proposal from you.